omegasenior/topbiketoursportugal/content/tours/the-silver-coast-toute-1.md

 \
 **Route description:**

-* Flat route, with only one climb in the 4th for about 4 kms.
+* Flat route, with only one climb in the 5th day for about 4 kms.
 * 65 % bike lanes, 20% smooth dirt roads and sometimes into the agriculture fields, 5 % paved roads with low traffic.

 **Itinerary:**